LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 - ``"aba"``
 - ``"racecar"``

 Calling ``isPalindrome`` with these inputs should return ``true`` in each case.
 Notice that these tests are a simple as possible.
-Keeping test inputs simple, while still covering your desired test cases, will make it easier to fix a but in the event that a unit test failes.
+Keeping test inputs simple, while still covering your desired test cases, will make it easier to fix a bug in the event that a unit test fails.

 Let's add tests for these inputs to ``spec/palindrome.spec.js``: